Paps94/Custom-Password-Generator/readme.md

-# Krystal Test Exercise
+# Custom Password Generator

 Below you will find my trail of thought as well as some key information on how I go about working on something new for the first time!

 ## Getting Started

-First things first I thought the url provided is invalid.
-After checking again it was correct and I am just stupid (https://github.com/krystal/code-tasks/blob/main/password-generator.md).

-After going though the instructions I tried to figure out if I had any questions but almost everyting seemed staight forward.
-Things I wasn't sure about but didn't want to bother Jonathan during the weekend goes as follow:

-- 'The function should produce an error in the event of invalid options' - Instead of errors I tried to catch exceptions.
-Not sure if the word errors was meant literally or more of a guideline.
-- 'The code should be packaged as a module which could be included into another library or application' - Again I am not sure if this means literally create a composer package or is more of a guide.
+I didn't have any particular idea or design of how I wanted to do this.
+At the end I decided I just need to not use any pseudo random generator hence why I went with random_int().
 While trying to find the best random php function comparing between functions like rand(), mt_rand() and random_int().
 At the end I went for random_int which provides `... a cryptographically secure, uniformly selected integer` (https://www.php.net/manual/en/function.random-int) but this requires at least PHP 7.

+I do like the builder pattern approach when it comes to creating something that requires a lot of parementers as it is in this case with a password generator.
+With the builder pattern we create the object step by step using methods instead of the constructor.

 ### Prerequisites